Climate Change and Homeowners Insurance

 “In the non-stationary environment caused by ocean warming, traditional approaches, which are solely based on analyzing historical data, increasingly fail to estimate today’s hazard probabilities.
 A paradigm shift from historic to predictive risk assessment methods is necessary.”

 Unfortunately for today’s insurance providers, that’s just the tip of the iceberg.
 In another report by The Geneva Association, they predict that “the burden of losses due to more frequent or intense extreme events will rise over the coming decades.”

 Specifically, it warns that “in many regions, increases in extremes will inevitably imply higher risk costs and potentially significantly higher costs of catastrophic losses.”

 The Insurance Information Institute put all of the above in context in its recent write-up on this subject.
 They state, “In 2005, the year of hurricanes Katrina, Wilma and Rita, catastrophe losses totaled $64.3 billion.
-Hurricane Katrina caused losses of $41.1 billion, the highest on record, about twice as much as Hurricane Andrew would have cost had it occurred in 2005.
+Hurricane Katrina caused losses were the highest on record at $41.1 billion.
+This was about twice as much as Hurricane Andrew would have cost had it occurred in 2005.

-If, as suggested, hurricane-related losses grow by as much 40 percent over the next 20 years, a Katrina-like storm could cause $60 billion in losses, or significantly more if it struck a densely populated metropolitan area like Miami or New York City.”
+If hurricane-related losses grow by as much 40 percent over the next 20 years, it will get expensive.
+A Katrina-like storm could cause $60 billion in losses.
+It could cost much more if it struck a densely populated metropolitan area like Miami or New York City.”

-A likely byproduct of all of these increased costs and risks, of course, is that the premiums tied to homeowner’s insurance policies will rise in kind.
+A likely byproduct of these increased costs and risks is that the premiums tied to homeowner’s insurance policies will rise.
 (Well, except for in those areas where risks decrease.)